 - Critical service-learning challenges students to think beyond their current understandings while also connecting their experiences to course content, personal behavior, and future action.

 How Do I Engage Students with Service-Learning?

 Bellevue College students have busy lives, and it’s likely that at least one will protest to being asked to do service-learning.
 While there is no single solution to getting universal student buy-in, there are some things that instructors should consider as they develop and implement their courses.
 When in doubt, reach out to RISE for support.

-- The place to start to “sell” service-learning is in the syllabus; not only should service-learning be integrated throughout (including in grading), but the rationale for utilizing service-learning should also be clearly presented.
+- The place to start to “sell” service-learning is in the syllabus; not only should service-learning be integrated throughout the document (including in grading), but the rationale for utilizing service-learning should also be clearly presented.

 - RISE can provide a comprehensive orientation tailored meet the needs of different classes.

 - Students should know that content was removed from the class to make space for service-learning.